teozern1/tp/docs/DeveloperGuide.md

 now returns `Tutorial name cannot be empty!`
 4. Only addition of assignments is available as of now.
 We intend to implement it so that editing, removal and searching for assignments will be possible in the future.
 Also, integration with the respective tutorials and modules should also be able to be done.
+5. Splitting each person in the contact book into various roles (e.g. Professor, Student) is also planned for a later date.